cncmolot-wq/MatrixClockS3/project/PROJECT_EDIT_RULES.md

 ## Documentation Folder Roles

-- `docs/project` stores only project documentation:
+- `project` stores only project documentation:
   - README / PLAN
   - editing rules
   - board/profile references
   - Git repo reference
-- `docs/chatgpt_git` stores only the external ChatGPT/GitHub package:
+- `chatgpt_git` stores only the external ChatGPT/GitHub package:
   - project settings
   - task capsule
-- ChatGPT-oriented files must not be duplicated inside `docs/project`.
+- ChatGPT-oriented files must not be duplicated inside `project`.
-- Project-source documentation must not be duplicated inside `docs/chatgpt_git`.
+- Project-source documentation must not be duplicated inside `chatgpt_git`.
-- If a file belongs to the external ChatGPT workflow, its canonical home is `docs/chatgpt_git`.
+- If a file belongs to the external ChatGPT workflow, its canonical home is `chatgpt_git`.
-- If a file belongs to the project truth/model, its canonical home is `docs/project`.
+- If a file belongs to the project truth/model, its canonical home is `project`.

 ## Canonical Ownership Rule